Geometry of exactness of moment-SOS relaxations for polynomial optimization: Solving POPs with the moment-SOS hierarchy

-Since $\sX$ is bounded, it is always possible to add a redundant quadratic constraint $R^2-\sum_{k=1}^n x^2_i \geq 0$ to the description of $\sX$.
-So Assumption \ref{compact} is without loss of generality.
-Then it follows from \cite{jh16} that the relaxed values are monotonically converging lower bounds on the value:

-that the primal is attained (i.e. the infimum is a minimum) and that there is no duality gap (i.e. the infimum equals the supremum).
-Moreover if $\sX$ has an interior point, then the dual is attained (i.e. the supremum is a maximum).
-If $\sX$ does not have an interior point, e.g. if it is a low-dimensional algebraic variety, then additional algebraic or geometric conditions are required for the dual to be attained, cf. \cite{bm20,b22,n23}.
+Under Assumption \ref{compact}, it follows from \cite{jh16} that in \eqref{momsos} the primal is attained (i.e. the infimum is a minimum), there is no duality gap (i.e. the infimum equals the supremum) and the relaxed values are monotonically converging lower bounds on the value: